Lou Thesz: Legacy

 Thesz is an inaugural member of several professional wrestling halls of fame, including the Professional Wrestling Hall of Fame and Museum, Wrestling Observer Newsletter Hall of Fame, NWA Hall of Fame, WCW Hall of Fame, and the George Tragos/Lou Thesz Pro Wrestling Hall of Fame which is subsequently named after both one of his trainers along with Thesz himself.
 On April 2, 2016, Thesz was posthumously inducted into the WWE Hall of Fame as an inaugural member of the "Legacy" wing.

+There is a Lou Thesz Award which is a professional wrestling award given by the Cauliflower Alley Club.
+There is also a Lou Thesz Award given by the National Wrestling Hall of Fame and Museum, which “is presented to individuals in the professional wrestling industry who have used their skills in the realm of public service.”